flyingcircusio/doc/src/infrastructure/storage.md

   | 250 GiB | 15 GiB |
   | 500 GiB | 22 GiB |

+## Migrating disks between storage pools

+We provide multiple storage pools with different performance characteristics: named HDD and SSD as an indicator of the expected performance.

+VM disks can be migrated between those pools by selecting a new pool.
+The VM will detect the change and schedule a maintenance to perform the migration at a convenient time.

+Initialising the migration itself is a short offline operation, but takes only a few seconds until the VM is then started again.
+The actual data migration happens transparently in the background.

+To speed up the process you can take the VM offline and online again to initiate the migration immediately.

 ## Growing and shrinking disks

 Virtual disks can be grown on the fly without shutting down the VM but shrinking